rudasn/voodoo.js/README.md

     }
 });

-Or the long way around:
+// Or the long way around:
-var RockStar = Voodo.View.create({
+var rockStar = new Voodo.View({
     'areas': {
         '.rockstar-name': function(el) {
             return this.model.get('name');